 Information Support Plan (ISP) Analysis is concerned with analyzing a program’s information needs and dependencies.
 This analysis must be considered in the context of the process that is critical to the capability being completed by the system.
-It examines the critical mission threads associated with a program and compare the operational architecture views to the system architecture views to make sure all information needs and dependencies that are critical to the capability being developed are met.
+It examines the critical mission threads associated with a program and compares the operational architecture views to the system architecture views to make sure all information needs and dependencies that are critical to the capability being developed are met.
 The analysis should include:

 - Analysis of the qualitative and quantitative sufficiency of Command, Control, Communications, Computers, Intelligence, Surveillance, and Reconnaissance (C4ISR) support (e.g., hardware, software, processes, etc.) should be accomplished in terms of the operational/functional capabilities that are being enabled.